Chapter 1: Sold Into Prison

 "They're here now."
 The woman said and glared at the small girl, who looked down to avoid the painful, patronizing glares.

 Men in black suits walked into the room through the front door.
 Mia's eyes widened and she backed up into the wall behind her, cowering to the floor.
+"No!
+NO!" she cried, "Get away!
+Get away!"
 The men got closer and she curled into a ball, trying to hide.
+"I'm not a monster, I'm not a demon, I'm MIA!"

 I woke with a start.
-My eyes had snapped open and I was breathing heavily.
+My eyes had snapped open and my breathing was heavy.
 That was the day the Scavengers brought me to my new "home."
 Scavengers.
-They're agents who roam the planet, Dia, looking for those of my kind to be brought to a living hell.
-I shut my eyes slowly, remembering my betrayal, my pain, my hurt at a very young age as I lay on my uncomfortable bed.
-A little girl, rejected by her family.
-Too young to have been sent away.
+They were agents who roam our planet, Dia, looking for those of my kind to be brought to a living hell.
+They were the ones who sought for the garbage other people left behind.
+I shut my eyes slowly, remembering the betrayal, the pain, the hurt I experienced at a very young age, as I laid on my small, uncomfortable bed.
+A little girl, rejected by her family and at an age normally considered too young to have been sent away or separated from her family.
+But I was not considered normal.
 "Daddy's little angel," I scoffed, I vaguely remember them before they sent me away.
 All I remember now is their sneering, harsh faces.
+My last memory.

 My room was a small, cement room with an equally small bed, consisting of white, cotton sheets on a hard mattress all on top of a plain metal framing.
 The room connected to an equally small private bathroom with a similar décor (or rather lack of) as the bedroom.

-I sat up in bed wearing my regular uniform, which consisted of a plain, white shirt and white, cotton pants.
+I sat up in bed wearing the standard uniform, which consisted of a plain, white shirt, and white, cotton pants.
 The Institute also provided comfortable, but very ugly, grey shoes.
 I went to the bathroom and looked at myself in the mirror.
-A girl with long, wavy brown hair and grey eyes looked back at me.
+I saw a girl with long, wavy brown hair and grey eyes looked back at me.
 My lips were pink and I had natural blush on my cheeks, which stood out against my fair skin.
-I wasn't gorgeous, but I was at least cute, which is good enough for me and helped me with my…occupation, if you could even call it that.
+I was thin and could be considered a slightly unhealthy thin, but I was definitely built.
+My muscles were strengthened with years of training.
+I wasn't gorgeous, but I was at least somewhat attractive, which is good enough for me and helped me with my…occupation, if you could even call it that.
 I'm not so concerned about my outer appearance since I'll never be able to escape this place anyway.
 Plus, no one would want me.
 Those of my kind are shunned and ostracized.
-After I finished my morning routine, I went back to my bed and sat on it, leaning against the wall on the back, waiting.
+After I finished my morning routine, I went back to my bed and sat on it, leaning against the wall it was pushed against, waiting.

 The door to my room slid open at exactly 7:30 A.M. — the same time it opened every day.
-As I walked out, I saw others walking out of their own rooms, which was the first thing I saw outside of my room every morning.
-The hallways were metal with rooms lining both sides.
+As I walked out, I saw others walking out of their own rooms, or rather cells, which was the first thing I saw every morning.
+The hallways were plated with metal and rooms lined both sides all the way down the hall.

 "Hey, Mia."
 A boy with short, black hair and green eyes said.

 "Good morning, Von."
-I replied and yawned, my eyes blurring from yawning which were quickly wiped away.
+I replied and yawned, my eyes blurring slightly from yawn, which were quickly wiped away.

-Von and I walked out of the hall our rooms were in.
-At the front of the hall, there was a metal door that had opened the same time as the sorry-excuse-for-room doors opened.
-We walked through the gloomy and depressing hallways to get to the dining room, which was like a large cafeteria.
-There were metal benches that filled the whole room.
+Von and I walked out of the hall our rooms were located in, his cell being just a few doors down from mine.
+At the front of the hall, there was a metal door that opened the same time as the sorry-excuse-for-room doors opened.
+We walked through the gloomy and depressing hallways to get to the dining hall, which was like a large cafeteria.
+There were metal benches that filled the whole room, equal spacing between each bench.
+Each of the benches could hold about twenty people on each side.
 I parted with Von to sit in my designated seat.

-I sat down and turned to my best friend who sat next to me, Tanya.
+I sat down quietly, climbing into the bench, and turned to my best friend, who sat to my right: Tanya.
 She had tanned skin and black hair.
 Her hair annoyed her all the time, so she had cut it just above her shoulders.
 She had naturally purple eyes and stood at a short five-foot-one.
 I was a little taller than her, standing at five-foot-four.
-We were the best of friends.
+We were immediate friends ever since our arrival and she was my best friend.

-Both of us had come to this camp at the same time.
-We were both six at the time we were sent here.
-I remember the day just like yesterday.
+Both of us had arrived at this place at the same time.
+We were both six when we were sent here.
+I remember the day just like yesterday; it was one of my clearest memories.

 I was shoved roughly into a room, with ten other kids in it.
 We were all told to stand in a line and I did as I was told.
-There were people in white coats in front of us with clipboards; they were writing down stuff and glancing up every once in a while.
+There were people in white coats in front of us with clipboards; they were writing down stuff and glancing up every once in a while before moving on to another child.
 The room was in total silence.

 I felt a nudge on my arm and I turned to look at the perpetrator.
 It was a little girl, who looked about my age.
-She had a large grin on her face and she was staring at me.
+She had a large grin on her face and she was staring at me looking somewhat excited.
 I tilted my head in confusion.

 "Mia."
 I replied, softly.